Chapter 7.04

 7.04.090 Nuisances detrimental to health – Abatement.

-It is unlawful for a person to have or permit upon premises owned, occupied, or controlled by him, a nuisance detrimental to health, or an accumulation of filth, garbage, decaying animal or vegetable matter, or animal or human excrement, and it shall be the duty of the city manager or his authorized representative to cause such person to be notified to abolish, abate and remove such nuisances, and in case such person fails, neglects, or refuses to remove the same within three days after receiving such notice, such nuisance may be removed and abated under and by order of the city manager or his authorized representative and the person whose duty it was to abate or remove such nuisance, in addition to incurring penalties in this chapter provided, shall become indebted to the city for the damages, costs, and charges incurred by the city by reason of the existence and removal of such nuisance.
+It is unlawful for a person to have or permit upon premises owned, occupied, or controlled by them, a nuisance detrimental to health, or an accumulation of filth, garbage, decaying animal or vegetable matter, or animal or human excrement, and it shall be the duty of the City Manager or the City Manager’s authorized representative to cause such person to be notified to abolish, abate and remove such nuisances, and in case such person fails, neglects, or refuses to remove the same within three days after receiving such notice, such nuisance may be removed and abated under and by order of the City Manager or the City Manager’s authorized representative and the person whose duty it was to abate or remove such nuisance, in addition to incurring penalties in this chapter provided, shall become indebted to the City for the damages, costs, and charges incurred by the City by reason of the existence and removal of such nuisance.
 [Ord.
+1799 § 5, 2024; Ord.
 130 § 1, 1962: Ord.
 45 § 10, 1960.]

 7.04.100 Refusal to obey or interference with health officials.